 The FOIP legislation disallows the practice of having student's retrieve tests and assignments from a public place.
-Therefore, tests and assignments may be returned to students during class/lab, or during office hours, or via the Department Office (Admin 255), or will be made available only for viewing during exam review sessions scheduled by the Department.
+Therefore, tests and assignments may be returned to students during class/lab, or during office hours, or will be made available only for viewing during exam review sessions scheduled by the Department.
 Tests and assignments will be shredded after one year.
 Instructors should take care to not link students' names with their grades, UCIDs, or other FOIP-sensitive information.